-Diversity equity and inclusion may sometimes seem like buzzwords in professional settings, but these are all very important notions.
+Diversity, equity, and inclusion may sometimes seem like buzzwords in professional settings, but these are all very important.

-Diversity and inclusion in the workplace are beneficial for several reasons.
+DEI in the workplace is beneficial for several reasons.
 Not only does it help align company practices with its ethical standards.
 But also, having a diverse range of voices can result in a more productive and unified workplace.
 When taken seriously, diversity, equity, and inclusion mean that every voice is being heard within an organization.

 While diversity in itself is good, it is not always the same as inclusion.
 In order to be truly diverse and inclusive, many companies rely on effective diversity training programs.
 Diversity training can help bridge the gap between perspectives and facilitate an even more productive work environment.

 The importance of diversity is multifaceted.
 Diversity can refer to differences in race, ethnicity/culture, disability status, age, gender, orientation, religion, or even education and language.
 Every individual has a unique set of experiences and perspectives to bring to the table.

 From the perspective of the individual, diversity and inclusion matter because of validation and opportunity.
 If an individual feels excluded simply because of their background, they are not receiving fair access to resources and career opportunities.
 This is both professionally unjust, and personally upsetting.